kahlan/docs/dsl.md

 ### Memoized Helper using `given()`

-Since `beforeEach()` is ran before each spec, all defined variables are reinitialised on each specs even when not needed.
-So in this case it's possible to use `given()` instead.
-Given's blocks are only executed when referenced (i.e. lazy loading), which mean that ordering of these blocks are irrelevant.
+Since `beforeEach()` blocks are ran before each spec, all defined variables are reinitialised for each of them even when not needed.
+If initiating those variables is resource and/or time intensive it's better to use `given()` instead.
+Given blocks are executed once when being referenced in a test's spec(i.e. lazy loaded), and the resulting variable is kept for the duration of that spec's run.
+Since all of this happens on demand, the `given()` setup doesn't need to be part of any `beforeAll()` or `beforeEach()` callbacks and the ordering of these blocks is irrelevant as well.

 ```php
 describe("Lazy loadable variables", function() {